 = 275

-NCERT Solutions for CBSE Class 11 Applied mathematics Algebra is an essential resource for preparing for the exam.
+NCERT Solutions for CBSE Class 11 Applied Mathematics Algebra is an essential resource for preparing for the exam.
 You can verify your answers and understand how each problem is solved.

-NCERT Applied Maths Algebra solutions provide a straightforward way of illustrations and explanations.
-The format of these textbooks is straightforward and easy.
-The content of the book and its problem-solving procedures are straightforward.
-The more straightforward solutions do not compromise on the quality of the content.
+NCERT Applied Maths Algebra solutions provide a straightforward way of illustrating and explanations.
+The format of these textbooks is straightforward.

-The topics and the subtopics taught in Complex numbers CBSE class 11 applied maths algebra are:
+The topics and the subtopics taught in Complex Numbers CBSE class 11 applied maths algebra are:

 The notes for class 11 give you detailed knowledge describing the concepts involved in complex numbers.
 Some of the examples are:

-Example 1: If 4x + i(3x – y) = 3 + i (– 6), where x and y are real numbers, then find the values of x and y.
+Example 1: If 4x + i(3x – y) = 3 + i (– 6), where x and y are real numbers, then find x and y values.

 Solution: Given,